TanyaTewari26/Netflix-Subscription-Forecasting--ARIMA/README.md

 For the differencing parameter d, start with a value of 0 or 1, then incrementally increase it until the time series is stationary.
 However, the excessive differencing can lead to overfitting and reduced forecasting accuracy.

-Now we find the value of p and q by plotting the ACF and PACF of differenced time series.
+Now, we find the value of p and q by plotting the ACF and PACF of differenced time series.

 ![png](./Plot5.png)